specio/linux-sgx/docker/README.md

 ### Docker files

-Dockerfile is a multi-stage docker file that specifies 3 image build targets:
+Dockerfile is a multi-stage docker file that specifies 5 image build targets:
-1. builder: builds psw and sdk bin installers from source, with necessary prebuilt AEs and libs downloaded from 01.org.
+1. builder: builds psw and sdk bin and deb installers from source, with necessary prebuilt AEs and libs downloaded from 01.org.
-2. aesm: takes psw installer from builder, install and run the aesm deamon.
+2. aesm: takes psw bin installer from builder, install and run the aesm deamon.
-3. sample: takes sdk installer from build, build and run the SampleEnclave app
+3. sample: takes psw and sdk bin installers from build, build and run the SampleEnclave app
+4. aesm_deb: take libsgx-enclave-common deb installers from build, install and run aesm daemon
+5. sample_deb: take urts and libsgx-enclave-common deb installers from build, install and run SampleEnclave app

 build_and_run_aesm_docker.sh shows how to build and run the aesm image.
 This will start an aesm service listening to named socket, mounted to /var/run/aesmd in the container from host /tmp/aesmd